abdulsuhail/web-test/README.md

 ```

 The defaults values for the number of runs, location, and connectivity type would all be overwritten by the settings specified here.
 In addition, any ads defined by https://adblockplus.org/ would be automatically blocked.

 ### Running WebPageTest on recently pushed code
-WebPageTest gihub-action supports testing the code on a local machine.
+WebPageTest gihub-action supports testing the website running on a local machine, which can come in handy as this check can be used to determine the performance pre-deployment.
 To use this functionality follow the below steps : -
   * Use node setup to install ngrok using npm.
  ```
       - name: Node Setup